Last Updated on May 16, 2023

 Traveling in the Philippines can be pretty cheap if you plan your trip properly, which mainly means map out your route before you go and book your flights.
 If you’re like me who has a hard time planning anything in advance, you’ll have to fork out a lot for plane tickets for flights that leave a couple of days later.
 If you’re planning a trip to the Philippines and aren’t sure how much to budget for your trip, read on to get the answer to the question: How much does it cost to travel in the Philippines?

-After breaking down my travel expenses, I am also sharing some things to consider when planning a trip to the Philippines.
+After breaking down my travel expenses, I am also sharing some things to consider when planning a trip to the Philippines, and how you can save money while traveling in the Philippines.

 Note: I am using the currency exchange rate from Philippine Pesos to US Dollars from February 2015 – 1PHP = 0.02269 USD; the exchange rate might change slightly over time.